 My name is Penny Webb , and I am mother to four, now grown up daughters and granny to TEN grandchildren, 5 boys and 5 girls.

-My husband Garry and I are foster carers and we currently have two children in our care.
+My husband Garry and I are foster carers and we currently have one child in our care.
 Although at times fostering can be demanding, it is also very rewarding.

 New readers of my blog may wonder why it is called ‘Penny’s Place Childminding’.
 This is because for over 30 years I have been involved in the early years sector and in particular with childminding, being a Registered Childminder from 1984 – 2004 and from 2010 – 2016.
 In between my two registrations I worked as Childminding Development Officer for Worcestershire Local Authority, taking the lead on Childminding Networks.

 Although I have always had involvement with other areas of the early years sector such as nurseries and pre schools through tutoring, quality assurance assessments and my volunteering, it is within childminding that I have built my knowledge and reputation – including this blog.